bbcf/bs/doc/source/installation.rst

 Customization
 '''''''''''''

-Webserver onfiguration can be found in 'development.ini' file.
+Webserver configuration can be found in 'development.ini'.

-Worker configuration is under 'celeryconfig.py' file.
+Worker configuration is in 'celeryconfig.py'.

-By default, bs use SQlite as backend & message broker. if you want to use other:
+By default, bs uses SQlite as backend & message broker. if you want to use another:

     - webserver & worker backends can be changed to any backend supported by SQLalchemy.
     - Message broker : can be upgraded with any message broker supported by Celery.